Submitty/submitty.github.io/_docs/student/queue.md

 draw attention to yourself.

 ### Who does the Queue help
-The queue is meant to be used by anyones.
+The queue is meant to be used by anyone.
 However, this feature is particularly helpful for physically handicapped students who may find moving to write their name on the board a difficult task.
 In addition students with social anxieties may be less likely to